How To File Your Case In Small Claims Court

 (7) Take the original and all three (3) copies of your completed Notice of Claim with attachments to the Superior Court 4 office (on the same floor as the Clerk’s Office) to obtain a court date.

-This initial court date will most likely be on a Friday morning at 10:00 AM.
+This initial court date will most likely be on a Thursday morning at 9:00 AM or afternoon at 1:30 PM.
 The Defendant must be served with your Notice and Summons at least ten (10) days before this first court date.

 The Clerk will then send your Notice to the Sheriff for personal service or will send your Notice via Certified Mail, depending on which method of service you have chosen and for which you have paid.